Culture and Society

 Arabic, French and English.

-of Political Sciences from “Stony Brook” New York University in 1990.
+PhD of Political Sciences from “Stony Brook” University, New York in 1990.

-of Political Philosophy from Paris “Sorbonne” in 1980.
+Studied Political Philosophy at Paris “Sorbonne” in 1980.

-of Arabic and Islamic Studies from “Cairo University- Faculty of Dar Al Oloum,” in 1970.
+Bachelor Degree of Arabic and Islamic Studies from “Cairo University - Faculty of Dar Al Oloum" in 1970.

 Chargé d’affaires in Lebanon from 1972 to 1974.